-Regular testing for sexually transmitted diseases (STDs) is recommended for all sexually active people.
+Regular testing for STDs is recommended for all sexually active people.
 In today’s medical industry, there are many methods to get tested for STDs.
-Choosing where to get tested for STDs can be a complicated decision that hinges on a number of factors, from concerns about confidentiality or the speed to results to proximity of testing locations.
+Choosing where to get tested for STDs can be a complicated decision that hinges on a number of factors, from concerns about confidentiality or the speed if the results to the proximity of testing locations.
 Here we answer the important question of where you can get tested for STDs.

 While there are ways to take an STD test without seeing a doctor, most STD testing still takes place in a private physician’s office setting.
 Many physicians don’t handle sexual health issues specifically, so it is possible to have limited access to testing or treatment options, depending on the doctor.
 There can be advantages to getting tested in a physician’s office, such as ensuring that any treatments prescribed for STDs don’t conflict with other necessary medications or treatments.
 In a physician’s office, blood work does not include STD testing by default.
 Whether an STD test is needed as a diagnostic to establish the cause of specific symptoms, confirm a suspected infection, trace the origins of an infected person’s disease, or as part of pregnancy-related or general health maintenance, STD tests must be specifically requested.